 We sent a Christmas text to all our family and friends letting them know we had made a donation instead of them receiving a card.
 We even had friends come back to us saying they would also make a donation on our behalf, I think we raised about £150 through our own and others donations.'

-We can provide support to anyone planning a sponsored event and lend you t-shirts, balloons, baby bottles and more to help you raise as much as possible.
+We can provide support to anyone planning a sponsored event and lend you t-shirts, balloons, banners, collection tins and more to help you raise as much as possible.
 Please do get in touch!

 If you have any ideas for fundraising events (perhaps you have use of a venue, or could provide catering, or you are in a band/music group etc) then please do get in contact!